Watchdog says Comey wasn't biased, reveals FBI agent's anti-Trump text

 Then on Oct.
 28, just 10 days before the election, Comey notified Congress that he was reopening the investigation because New York FBI agents had found additional emails on the computer of former congressman Anthony Weiner, the husband of Clinton's assistant Huma Abedin, during the course of a separate investigation into Weiner.

-Horowitz said Comey made a "serious error of judgement" when he decided to notify Congress about the existence of new Clinton emails found on disgraced Congressman Anthony Weiner's computer.
+Horowitz said Comey made a "serious error of judgment" when he decided to notify Congress about the existence of new Clinton emails found on disgraced Congressman Anthony Weiner's computer.

 The report also says that the FBI had all the information it needed on Sept.
 29, 2016, to issue a subpoena to retrieve the emails from Weiner's computer, but acted too slowly.
-Comey told the inspector general he isn't sure if he knew at the time that Weiner was married to Huma Abedin, Hillary Clinton's aide.
+Comey told the inspector general he isn't sure if he knew at the time that Weiner was married to Abedin.

 Horowitz ruled out political bias in the delay to subpoena the emails in the case of most FBI personnel working on the case, including Comey and his deputy Andrew McCabe.
 But Horowitz could not rule out whether Strzok was politically motivated, though he points out the decision did not entirely rest on him.